UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-07-team28-camera-pose-estimation.md

 date: 2025-12-07
 ---

-> Camera pose estimation is a fundamental Computer Vision task that aims to determine the position and orientation of a camera relative to a scene with image/video data.
-Our project evaluates different pose estimation methods (COLMAP, VGGSfM, and ICP) on video datasets using quantitative performance metrics.
+> Camera pose estimation is a fundamental Computer Vision task that aims to determine the position and orientation of a camera relative to a scene using image or video data.
+Our project evaluates three camera pose estimation methods, COLMAP, VGGSfM, and depth-based pose estimation with ICP.

 <!--more-->
 {: class="table-of-content"}